mckaysalisbury/ADS-Dev/README.md

 This process of iteration was repeated with a second round of usability testing on mobile devices, which revealed another round of responsiveness issues and usability considerations.
 Theoretically, this process could be repeated further, but due to the impending RFQ deadline, we stopped primary development and cleaned up remaining issues.
 Some of the development team continued to support a separate Pool One design prototype to implement the features that were not possible within the allotted time frame; see our [Pool One](https://github.com/PyramidSystemsInc/ADS-Design/tree/master#deliverables) submission for details.

 The product was designed and developed using free and open software, frameworks and tools.
 Prioritization and design materials were communicated via Trello, while brainstorming and wireframes used physical whiteboards.
 For a full list of technologies used to create the prototype and the open licenses they use, see the [Technologies Used](https://github.com/PyramidSystemsInc/ADS-Dev/tree/master#technologies-used) section of this readme file.

+Due to time constraints, testing was limited to the functional behavior of the application under ordinary use.
+Future releases should include reviews to ensure compliance with [Section 508](http://www.section508.gov/section-508-standards-guide#Web) and [WCAG 2.0](http://www.w3.org/TR/WCAG20/#guidelines) accessibility standards, and [Plain Language](http://www.plainlanguage.gov/howto/quickreference/weblist.cfm) readability standards, including screen reader software.
+Further iterations of this prototype should focus on the remaining items identified during usability testing: searching and filtering over a result set larger than 100 items in order to quickly narrow a search to a trusted set of manufacturers or products, cleaning and unifying data fields in order to present them in a web-friendly format, and broadening the scope of the initial search to take advantage of the `spl_product_data_elements` API capability.

 ### Technologies Used